bigswitch/pybsn/README.md

    * `node.patch(data)` - selectively updates the node with the given data, leaving unspecified values untouched
    * `node.delete()` - delete the node

 In these examples, `data` is a JSON serializable object, often a dictionary.
-Node that the dictionary keys must be in schema format at present (i.e., with hyphens, `some-long-property` not `some_long_property`).
+Note that the dictionary keys must be in schema format at present (i.e., with hyphens, `some-long-property` not `some_long_property`).

 * call `node.rpc(input_data)` to make an RPC call to the RPC specified in the node.

 `input_data` is a JSON serializable object, often a dictionary.
-Node that the dictionary keys must be in schema format at present (i.e., with hyphens, `some-long-property` not `some_long_property`).
+Note that the dictionary keys must be in schema format at present (i.e., with hyphens, `some-long-property` not `some_long_property`).

 The output/result of the RPC returned as a dictionary.